Price Qty

 Fig.2: CIE 1976 Display P3 and sRGB Compared in CIE u’ v’ Chromaticity Diagram.

 There is another important incentive for designers to utilize Display P3 monitors in their workflow.
-In CSS 4, a wide color gamut such as Display P3 is supported and is being implemented by browser vendors right now.
+In CSS 4, a wide color gamut such as Display P3 is supported and is being implemented by Chrome and Safari browsers right now.
 This means that web browsers will finally support a color gamut larger than sRGB!
 This is very encouraging news, and a major step in color communication over the Internet.
 We will no longer be restricted to the sRGB color gamut when posting photographs or designing websites, as Display P3 can be used to showcase more brilliant, true-to-life colors.
 So there is ample reason for designers to begin utilizing Display P3 monitors in their work.
 It is simply not possible to view the saturation and colors of hues the Display P3 color gamut is capable of on an sRGB monitor.
 For these reasons, it is time to step up the color gamut on your monitor!

 Display P3 is a wide color gamut used extensively in mobile devices, such as mobile phones, tablets, notebooks, and certain late-model desktops, such as iMacs® and Surface Studio desktop computers.
 Compared to sRGB, Display P3 features more richly saturated red and green colors.
 More and more devices are incorporating Display P3 panels in their devices, so it is reasonable for designers to use Display P3 monitors when creating their art.
 An sRGB monitor cannot reproduce the vibrant colors Display P3 intends.
 Therefore, now is the time to swap your old sRGB monitor for a Display P3 monitor!